adam-godfrey/data-analysis-portfolio/projects/_posts/2024-04-11-treatment-analysis.md

 ## Seeking Treatment
 The first task was to get an idea of the percentage of individuals who are seeking treatment.

-From the chart, it is easy to see there that is a 50/50 split between seeking treatment and not seeking treatment.
+From the chart, it is easy to see there that is very nearly a 50/50 split between seeking treatment and not seeking treatment.

 ![Full-width image](/data-analysis-portfolio/assets/img/mental-health/2024-04-11/seeking-treatment.png){:.left loading="lazy"}